 You can find out more in:

-A financial assessment looks at the money you have coming in and going out to see whether you need to pay something towards your care.
+A financial assessment looks at the money you have coming in and going out to see whether you are eligible for financial assistance with the costs of care and how much you will need to pay towards your care.

 We’ll ask you to tell us about your income, savings and assets.
 We will also ask you about the money you spend on rent, mortgage and council tax, and any money you spend because of your disability or illness.